 Coronavirus Impact on Elections

-At least 15 states have pushed back their presidential primaries due to the coronavirus pandemic.
+In an effort to safeguard voter access and public safety, California announces plans for all-mail general election in November, and states push back their presidential primaries due to the coronavirus pandemic.
 What you need to know.

 IBEW Endorses Joe Biden for President